 - salt & pepper to taste

-- In a medium sized bowl, combine the egg whites and 2 tablespoons of cornstarch.
-Stir together completely.
-Cube the chicken into 1-2 inch pieces then add to the bowl with the egg mix with a sprinkle of salt and pepper.
+- In a medium-sized bowl, combine the egg white and 2 tablespoons of cornstarch.
+Stir until fully combined.
+Add the cubed chicken to the bowl and season with a sprinkle of salt and pepper.

-- Heat a wok (or large skillet) over medium high heat with 1 tablespoon of olive oil and 1 tablespoon of sesame oil.
-Let the excess egg mix drip off the chicken chunks before adding to the hot wok.
-Stir the chicken every 2-3 minutes, browning it on each side until it is cooked through, or about 8-10 minutes total.
+- Heat a wok (or large skillet) over medium-high heat with 1 tablespoon of olive oil and 1 tablespoon of sesame oil.
+Allow the excess egg mixture to drip off the chicken before adding it to the hot wok.
+Stir the chicken every 2-3 minutes, browning it on each side until it is cooked through, for about 8-10 minutes in total.

-- While the chicken is cooking, in a small bowl combine the water, brown sugar, soy sauce, hoisin, ketchup, parley, Chile peppers (or flakes) and 2 tablespoons of cornstarch.
-Whisk to blend together.
+- While the chicken is cooking, in a small bowl, combine the water, brown sugar, soy sauce, hoisin sauce, ketchup, parsley, chili peppers (or flakes), and the remaining 2 tablespoons of cornstarch.
+Whisk together until well blended.

-- Chop your broccoli and pepper, then peel and slice the ginger.
-Add to the wok with 1 tablespoon of sesame oil and stir gently to coat.
-Cook for about 2-3 minutes then pour the sauce into the wok.
+- Chop the broccoli and cubanelle pepper, and peel and slice the ginger.
+Add them to the wok along with 1 tablespoon of sesame oil, stirring gently to coat the vegetables.
+Cook for approximately 2-3 minutes, then pour the sauce into the wok.

-- Bring sauce to a boil then reduce the heat, stirring occasionally, until the broccoli is tender and cooked – about 2 more minute.
+- Bring the sauce to a boil, then reduce the heat and simmer, stirring occasionally, until the broccoli is tender and cooked, for about 2 more minutes.
 Remove from heat completely.
 The sauce will thicken as it cools.
 Serve the General Tso's Chicken alongside rice and enjoy!